Dense graph limits under respondent-driven sampling: Introduction

 Respondent-driven sampling (RDS) of social networks has received a lot of attention since \cite{Heckathorn1997} and \cite{Heckathorn2002}, and many studies have implemented the procedure in order to obtain estimates about properties of so-called ``hidden'' or ``hard-to-reach'' populations.
 The basic idea is to start with a convenience sample of participants, to ask the participants for \emph{referrals} among their peers and then to iterate this process.
 It is intuitively clear that one cannot hope to obtain an unbiased sample in this manner as individuals with higher connectivity are more likely to appear in the sample than individuals with lower connectivity.
 In order to avoid this bias, one of the key assumptions of \cite{Heckathorn1997} is that each individual in the network has the same degree.
 Subsequent refinements of the procedure have been proposed to overcome such restrictions; see \cite{Volz2008}.

 Respondent-driven sampling has also received quite some criticism.
-Besides inadequate control of biases for finite samples, another major issue can be the underestimation of sample variance; see e.g.\ \cite{Gile2010} and \cite{Goel2010}.
+Besides inadequate control of biases for finite samples, another major issue can be the underestimation of sample variance; see, for example, \cite {Gile2010} and \cite{Goel2010}.

 The main purpose of this article is to take a first (and very preliminary) step in establishing a rigorous theory of RDS on dense graphs in order to understand the graphs produced under various sampling procedures.
 Our main contribution is that the limit of a dense graph sequence obtained through a specific respondent-driven sampling procedure, where the sequence of the vertex-sets is ergodic, can be expressed in terms of the original graph limit and a transformation related to the invariant measure of the ergodic sequence.
-The transformation, in essence, confirms the bias towards nodes with larger degrees.
+The transformation, in essence, confirms the bias toward nodes with larger degrees.

-In practice, researchers typically are interested in estimating certain quantities at population or subpopulation level, such as prevalence of STIs, sexual contact frequencies, condom use etc. Hence, for each node in the network, additional data is collected, and the main question of RDS becomes how to obtain representative estimates of those quantities from the RDS sample.
+In practice, researchers typically are interested in estimating certain quantities at population or subpopulation level, such as prevalence of STIs, sexual contact frequencies, condom use, etc. Hence, for each node in the network, additional data is collected, and the main question of RDS becomes how to obtain representative estimates of those quantities from the RDS sample.
 In this article, we will only be interested in the network itself and the question how specific RDS procedures bias the network.
-However, if for example a quantity of interest (such as STI prevalence) correlates with the degree that a node has in that network, then it is obviously important to understand the bias in the network itself in order to understand the resulting bias of that quantity of interest.
+However, if, for example, a quantity of interest (such as STI prevalence) correlates with the degree that a node has in that network, then it is obviously important to understand the bias in the network itself in order to understand the resulting bias of that quantity of interest.